amdigital-co-uk/docs-playbook/docs/1.-Welcome/Onboarding.md

 # Initial Reading

 1. The Platform Development Division have a [unified mission](/1.-Welcome/Mission).
 Everything we do aims to aid us in achieving this mission.
+1. And we operate within an [end to end delivery framework](/2.-Delivery-Framework/)
 1. Platform Development is organised into a [set of teams](/3.-Sprints-&-Teams/Team-Structure)
-1. And we operate within an [end to end delivery framework](/2.-Delivery-Framework/)
 1. The delivery teams operate in a [sprint model following the Scrum framework](/3.-Sprints-&-Teams/)
 1. We build and maintain the [Quartex](https://www.quartexcollections.com/), internal tooling, and legacy platforms.
 Check out the Knowledge Base in Azure DevOps and the Roadmaps.
+1. Besides our framework of practices, the way we collaborate and communicate with each other is critical.
+Read the  [Collaboration & Ops](/)

 # Development Practices
 This section will be most relevant to Software Engineers, but all team members are encouraged to read.